LeeAdcock/edgeable/README.md

 - `get_node_count()` - Return the number of nodes in the database.
 - `get_edge_count()` - Return the number of edges in the database.
 - `has_node(id)` - Taking a node identifier, return an instance of type `GraphNode`.
-- `get_node(id, properties={})` - Retrieve the instance of `GraphNode` with the provided identifier.
-If one does not exist, the node is created.
-Regardless, the optionally provided properties are set on the node.
+- `put_node(id, properties={})` - Creates or retrieves the instance of `GraphNode` with the provided identifier.
+The optionally provided properties are set or updated on the node.
 - `get_nodes(criteria=lambda node: True)` - Retrieve a list of `GraphNode` instances from the database.
 If the optional criteria is not provided, all nodes are returned, otherwise the criteria function is used to return only matching nodes.

 ### Node Class